 - They can also be too intrusive, so set your privacy limits

-Ha.
 Well, that's a loaded question.
-ZDNet pointed out that security is one of the biggest issues with the IoT.
+ZDNet pointed out that security is one of the biggest issues with IoT.
 Since these devices collect data on you and your home or business, they're prime targets for hackers.
-Unfortunately, too many manufacturers of IoT devices have given little thought to basics of security, like encrypting data in transit and at rest.
-Flaws in software are discovered on an everyday basis.
+Unfortunately, too many manufacturers of IoT devices have given little thought to the basics of security, like encrypting data in transit and at rest.
+Flaws in the software are discovered on an everyday basis.

 Hackers will attack anything from routers or webcams to refrigerators and ovens.
 These IoT devices' inherent lack of security often makes them easy to compromise and roll into giant botnets.
 Hackers will try to do things like track your location and eavesdrop on conversations.
 So, when it comes to buying an IoT device, it's important you get them from trusted manufacturers with a solid history.